thomps9012/Week9HW/README.md

 ## Usage

-nothing
+nothing special

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the APACHE 2.0 license.

 ## Contributing

-to make sure they're updating current notes
+to make sure they're updating the code with current notes

 ## Tests